Apiljungthapa/MobileGadgetStore-JavaJEE/README.md

 The project repository is organized as follows:

-- **development/**: Contains the Eclipse project folder with all the source code and configurations.
+- **development**: Contains the Eclipse project folder with all the source code and configurations.
-- **documentation/**: Includes a full report detailing the project, its design, and implementation.
+- **documentation**: Includes a full report detailing the project, its design, and implementation.
 - **schema.sql**: The SQL file for the overall database schema and a dump file of our system.

 ## Description